Tag: Relationship Advice

 This mindset made me feel like a victim of her moods and dependent on her for my happiness.

-Making others responsible for how we feel is a path to codependence, victimhood, neediness, and loss of power.
+Making others responsible for how we feel is a path to codependency, victimhood, and a sense of neediness.

 A man who takes responsibility for his own feelings talks differently.

-A man who gives his power away will say things like, “That person is making me feel disrespected”.
+A man who plays the victim will say things like, “That person is making me feel disrespected”.

-A man who holds his power will say, “My thoughts about that person are making me feel disrespected”.
+A man who owns his agency will say, “My thoughts about that person are making me feel disrespected”.

-Men who hold their power are attractive to women.
+Men who hold their agency are attractive to women.

-Your wife wants to sense that you can hold your emotions AND her emotions without giving your power away.
+Your wife wants to feel that you can hold your emotions AND her emotions without losing your agency.

 Imagine there is a green light and a red light on every woman’s forehead.

-If we try to initiate physical intimacy with our wife when the light is red, it will push her away.
+If you try to initiate physical intimacy with your wife when the light is red, it will push her away.

 My advice?